 Day 4-6 Sundar Bazaar – Borletar – Begnas- Pokhara

 Our three day bike ride to Pokhara starts with a long winding downhill on tarmac before turning into the quiet back roads to Sundar Bazaar (D4), Borletar(5) and Begnas and Rupa Lakes and finally Pokara (D6) with its serene lakes reflecting the famous fishtail Mountain.
 We follow numerous rivers that carry the snow melt from Annapurna – Mother Goddess Who Feeds the World – to the broad rice fields and farming communities that we ride through.

 For most of the ride we are off road on dirt, some shingled rock, patchy tarmac with a few smallish creeks to cross.
 There are some serious hills to climb, which some will love, and others will love even more by chucking their bikes into the support vehicle and either hiking or catching a lift to the top.

 Its all about finding the best way to appreciate the countryside on this fully supported adventure ride.

-Pokhara is the perfect place to unwind in the cafes by its famous Phewa Lake.
+Day 7 Pokhara: the perfect place to unwind in the cafes by its famous Phewa Lake.
 A short flight (at own expense) takes you back to Kathmandu for your connecting flight back home.

 For a longer adventure, consider an extension trek on the Annapurna Circuit.
 Our 3 night / 4 day tea house trek (USD 399-499) takes you up to the jewel of Himalayan vistas at Poon Hill.